Hidden-Histories/Public-Resources/administration/SetupArtistArpoiseDirectory.md

 - If there are no layers within range of the client's location, an empty list of layer definitions is returned.

-- NOTE: If the same augment should be visible in different locations around the world, duplicate copies of that layer need to be created and placed at the desired GPS locations.
+- If the same augment should be visible in different locations around the world, duplicate copies of that layer need to be created and placed at the desired GPS locations.

 .
 ![ARpoise layer List JAMsj](images/ARpoise_layerList_JAMsj_1024w.png)